 Consultant shall carry, provide and maintain, in full force and effect at all times during the term of this Agreement, at its sole costs and expense, any and all insurance coverage required for all of its employees, including worker’s compensation insurance, commercial general liability insurance of not less than

-$1,000,000.00, errors and omission liability insurance, and automobile insurance in conjunction with the performance of its obligations under the terms of this Agreement.
+$1,000,000.00, errors and omission liability insurance, cyber liability insurance, and automobile insurance in conjunction with the performance of its obligations under the terms of this Agreement.
+The District shall be named as an additional insured on Consultant’s CGL, cyber liability and automobile liability policies.
+All insurance shall be primary and non-contributory with respect to insurance caried by the District and shall include a waiver of subrogation.

 Either Party shall, upon request, provide the other Party with certificates of insurance evidencing the policies listed above at any time during the term of this Agreement.
 Such policies shall include a provision requiring a minimum of thirty (30) days written notice to the District or Consultant of any change or cancellation.